Airline Pricing Strategies and Factors That Affect Pricing Decision

 (A) Maximizing revenue

-Dynamic airline prices are set using flight forecasting data and historical data that allows airlines to charge more for seats in high-demand seasons and less for less popular seats, which maximizes revenue.
+Dynamic airline prices are set using flight price forecasting data and historical data that allows airlines to charge more for seats in high-demand seasons and less for less popular seats, which maximizes revenue.

 (B) Increasing efficiency